golang/website/_content/doc/go1.24.md

 ### WebAssembly {#wasm}

 <!-- go.dev/issue/65199, CL 603055 -->
-The `go:wasmexport` directive is added for Go programs to export functions to the WebAssembly host.
+The `go:wasmexport` compiler directive is added for Go programs to export functions to the WebAssembly host.

 On WebAssembly System Interface Preview 1 (`GOOS=wasip1 GOARCH=wasm`), Go 1.24 supports
 building a Go program as a